Topics Map > Human Resource System (HRS) > HRS Human Resources Administration

 - Select the USA Flag, ensure the correct FLSA Status pulled in properly. *If not, go to Work Location and insert a row with the current date as the effective date and delete out position, exit the field and re-add the position.
 This should refresh the FLSA Status field,

 - Update the compensation rate to the appropriate rate (monthly or hourly)

-- Change Frequency to H for Hourly or for M Monthly
+- Change Frequency to H for Hourly or B or 9B for Biweekly

 - Select Default Pay Components

 - Update the Rate Code to NAHRLY for hourly or NAANNL for annual

 - Enter in Comp Rate (based on hourly or annual rate)

 - Converting Hourly to non C-Basis Biweekly: Take most recent hourly Comp Rate * 2080 (number of hours for a FT employee) = New Comp Rate